top of page

 On the other hand, powdered monk fruit refers to fine crystals, and is a one-to-one substitute for regular powdered sugar.
 It’s perfect for recipes that require a smooth texture or that final decorative touch.
 The powdered monk fruit below contains finely ground erythritol or allulose combined with fruit extract.
 Want to learn more about powdered sugar replacements?
 Check out my detailed guide HERE.

-It’s important to note that on labels, “powdered” means finely ground, while “powder” simply refers to solid form (as opposed to liquid or gas).
+It’s important to note that on labels, “powdered” means finely ground, while “powder” simply refers to solid form (as opposed to liquid).

 Brown sugar replacements are designed to replicate the aroma, sweetness, and texture of regular brown sugar—but with fewer calories and zero sugar.
 They work as one-to-one substitutes for light brown sugar in recipes.